asterics/FLipMouse-esp32/README.md

 # FLipMouse goes ESP32

-This repository contains the ongoing progress on the firmware for the FLipMouse version3.
+This repository contains the ongoing progress on the firmware for the FLipMouse version 3.
-It will be API compatible with version 2, but with major improvements on speed (instead of one CortexM0 we will have a dual-core Tensilica and an additional CortexM0 for USB).
+It will be API-compatible with FLipMouse v2, but with major improvements on speed (instead of one CortexM0 we will have a dual-core Tensilica and an additional CortexM0 for USB).

-If you want to have a look at the FLipMouse, follow [this](https://github.com/asterics/FLipMouse) link to the main repository.
+If you want to have a look at the FLipMouse v2, follow [this](https://github.com/asterics/FLipMouse) link to the main repository.

-The BLE-HID stuff is based on the other [repository](https://github.com/asterics/esp32_mouse_keyboard), where we use the ESP32 as BLE module replacement (EZKey modules are really buggy and expensive).
+The BLE-HID stuff is based on the other [repository](https://github.com/asterics/esp32_mouse_keyboard), where we use the ESP32 as BLE module replacement.

 __Following 3 steps are necessary to completely update/flash the firmware and the necessary support files/devices:__